Chinese Car Brands

 BeiBen Logo

 BeiBen is a brand of NORINCO Defense Corporation.
-It began to be created when it received a license for the production of Mercedes-Benz trucks.
-At first, this business was known as North Benz, and then it was renamed BeiBen.
-The company has opened production lines all over the world: they are located not only in China but also in Pakistan, Ethiopia, South Africa, and other countries.
+It began when it received a license for the production of Mercedes-Benz trucks.
+At first, this business was known as North Benz, but it was renamed BeiBen.
+The company has opened production lines worldwide, including in China, Pakistan, Ethiopia, South Africa, and other countries.

 Hualing Xingma